Originally published November 22nd, 2022

 Sometimes Amazon will pull a product to the side and remove it from sellable status so that they can set out what they want to do.

-When they do this, the type of reserve status is called FC Processing.
+When they do this, the type of reserved status is called FC Processing.
+It’s one of the most common reserved inventory issues FBA sellers encounter.

-Some reasons to put your product into FC Processing status:
+Some reasons to put your product into FC Processing status include:

 - Amazon wants to remeasure or weigh your product to ensure proper fulfillment fees are being applied